-Campus will follow recommendations made by the Centers for Disease Control and the Knox County Health Department in the event of a health crisis.
+Campus will follow recommendations made by the Centers for Disease Control and the State and Knox County Health Department in the event of a health crisis.
 The administration will use campus communication methods to share information about health hazards and the impact they will have on campus operations.
 Your actions make a difference in controlling the spread of pandemic viruses like the flu.

 Likely Campus Actions in the Early Stages of a Pandemic

 Awareness and training efforts to reinforce key prevention measures and control the spread of disease:

 - Monitor campus updates for information on vaccinations, precautions, and policy/procedure changes that result from a flu/pandemic outbreak on campus.